Home

 16. Igen, de a kutya a hibás, mert földöntötte a gyertyát.

-Yes, but the dog was at fault because he knocked the candle to the ground.
+Yes, but the dog was at fault because he toppled over the candle.

 17. Milyen gyertyát te kölyök?